Commitments and Contingencies

-At January 30, 2016, the Company also had approximately $123.0 million in stand-by letters of credit that serve as collateral for its large-deductible insurance programs and expire in fiscal 2016.
-Subsequent to January 30, 2016, amounts outstanding for stand-by letters of credit increased to $183.3 million as of February 10, 2016.
+At January 30, 2021, we also have $98.7 million in standby letters of credit that serve as collateral for our large-deductible insurance programs and expire in fiscal 2021.

-The Company has issued various surety bonds that primarily serve as collateral for utility payments at the Company's stores and self-insured insurance programs.
-These bonds total approximately $47.9 million and are committed through various dates through fiscal 2018.
+We have issued various surety bonds that primarily serve as collateral for utility payments at our stores and self-insured insurance programs.
+These bonds total $96.5 million and are committed through various dates through fiscal 2024.

-The Company is a defendant in legal proceedings including those described below and will vigorously defend itself in these matters.
-The Company does not believe that any of these matters will, individually or in the aggregate, have a material effect on its business or financial condition.
-The Company cannot give assurance, however, that one or more of these matters will not have a material effect on its results of operations for the periods in which they are resolved.
+We are defendants in legal proceedings including the class, collective, representative and large cases described below as well as individual claims in arbitration.
+We will vigorously defend ourselves in these matters.
+We do not believe that any of these matters will, individually or in the aggregate, have a material effect on our business or financial condition.
+We cannot give assurance, however, that one or more of these matters will not have a material effect on our results of operations for the quarter or year in which they are resolved.

-The Company assesses its legal proceedings and reserves are established if a loss is probable and the amount of such loss can be reasonably estimated.
-Many if not substantially all of the contingencies described below are subject to significant uncertainties and, therefore, determining the likelihood of a loss and the measurement of any loss can be complex and subject to judgment.
-With respect to legal proceedings where the Company has determined that a loss is reasonably possible but not probable, the Company is unable to estimate the amount or range of reasonably possible loss due to the inherent difficulty of predicting the outcome of and uncertainties regarding legal proceedings.
-The Company’s assessments are based on estimates and assumptions that have been deemed reasonable by management, but that may prove to be incomplete or inaccurate, and unanticipated events and circumstances may occur that might cause the Company to change those estimates and assumptions.
+We assess our legal proceedings monthly and reserves are established if a loss is probable and the amount of such loss can be reasonably estimated.
+For matters that have settled, we reserve the estimated settlement amount even if the settlement has not been approved by the court.
+Many, if not substantially all, of our legal proceedings are subject to significant uncertainties and, therefore, determining the likelihood of a loss and the measurement of any loss can be complex and subject to judgment.
+With respect to legal proceedings where we have determined that a loss is reasonably possible but not probable, we are unable to estimate the amount or range of the reasonably possible loss due to the inherent difficulty of predicting the outcome of and uncertainties regarding legal proceedings.
+Our assessments are based on estimates and assumptions that have been deemed reasonable by management, but that may prove to be incomplete or inaccurate, and unanticipated events and circumstances may occur that might cause us to change those estimates and assumptions.
 Management’s assessment of legal proceedings could change because of future determinations or the discovery of facts which are not presently known.
 Accordingly, the ultimate costs of resolving these proceedings may be substantially higher or lower than currently estimated.

 Dollar Tree Active Matters

 In April 2015, a distribution center employee filed a class action in California state court with allegations concerning wages, meal and rest breaks, recovery periods, wage statements and timely termination pay.
-Additionally, the employee seeks to certify a nation-wide class of non-exempt distribution employees for improper calculation of overtime compensation.
-The Company removed this lawsuit to Federal Court.
+We have reached an agreement and received final approval from the court.

 Family Dollar Active Matters